 Boku was born out of a desire to create a frictionless payment system allowing a mobile phone number to be used as a safe and secure payment instrument.
 In 2009, we partnered with mobile operators around the world to enable their subscribers to purchase virtual goods simply using their mobile number.
-Within 2 years, we grew to become the largest global mobile payments network servicing 66 countries through more than 240 carrier partners, connected to merchants such as Facebook, Disney, EA, and Zynga.
+We've grown to become the leading global mobile payments network servicing 68 countries through more than 260+ carrier partners, connected to merchants such as Facebook, EA, Sony, and Spotify.

-Our team strives to push the future of payments by partnering with carriers globally, ushering in a new era of mobile-enhanced payments in e-commerce and at physical point-of-sale.
+Our team strives to push the future of payments by partnering with carriers globally, ushering in a new era of mobile-enhanced payments.

-Our management team consists of serial entrepreneurs with expertise in web, security, mobile, and financial services.
-They have held executive roles for Amazon, AT&T, Apple, Bank of America, GE, Google, mBlox, and Paypal.
+Our management team consists of serial entrepreneurs with expertise in web, mobile, and financial services.
+They have held executive roles for Amazon, AT&T, Visa, Bank of America, and Intuit.

 With over 20 years as an entrepreneur, sales and financial services executive, Mark Britto is responsible for making Boku the leading mobile payments platform.
 Mark joins Boku after six years as the CEO of Ingenio, a service marketplace and performance advertising company, which he led to a 2007 acquisition by AT&T. Prior to Ingenio, Mark spent 4 years as SVP of worldwide services and sales at Amazon.com.
 Mark’s first start-up, Accept.com, was bought by Amazon.com in 1999 and served as the primary backbone of Amazon’s global payments platform.
 Mark began his career in senior credit and risk management roles at leading national banks FirstUSA and Bank of America.